SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/geolocation/GeolocationDocumentation.md

           id: 'Show Location'
         }]
     ```
-    When this action gets invoked, a map opens up and user's current location coordinates are shown on it.
+    When this action gets invoked, a map opens up and the user's current location coordinates are shown on it.

 4. <b> Display a specified location </b>
 <br/>